 - After touching garbage or taking out the trash

-- After touching surfaces that may be frequently touched and, therefore, high in germs (like door handles, gas pumps, electronic registers, shopping carts, etc.)
+- After touching surfaces that may be high in germs (like door handles, gas pumps, electronic registers, shopping carts, etc.)

 - Before and after putting in or taking out contact lenses

-This is just a general guideline of when you should wash your hands; there are, of course, a number of other scenarios when you should clean your hands thoroughly.
-And if you are ever wondering whether or not you should wash your hands, it’s best to be safe and wash them
+This is just a general guideline of when you should wash your hands.
+There are, of course, a number of other scenarios when you should clean your hands thoroughly.
+And if you are ever wondering whether to wash your hands, it’s best to be safe and wash them

 Proper Hand Hygiene

-To get germs off your hands, it’s important that you wash your hands the right way.
+To get germs off your hands and prevent the spread of germs to others, it’s important that you wash your hands the right way.
 Here are the proper steps you should take.

 - Wet your hands with clean water.